dataforyounz/fifa-world-cup/README.md

 FIFA World Cup placings and statistics were sourced from Wikipedia and is made availbale under the Creative Commons Attribution Share-Alike license (CC-BY-SA).

-The data and related and related information can be found here: https://en.wikipedia.org/wiki/FIFA_World_Cup
+The data and related information can be found here: https://en.wikipedia.org/wiki/FIFA_World_Cup